style-it/StyleIt-dev/README.md

 StyleIt (Beta)
 ==============

- ### StyleIt.js is A completely customizable for building rich text editors in the browser. its a simple editor API built for Developers.
+ ### StyleIt.js is A completely customizable for building rich text editors in the browser.

 ## Keep the following in mind
 * StyleIt.js is an abstraction, please know that there is no UI.
-* StyleIt is currently in beta.
-It's useable now for production, but you might need to pull request a fix or two for advanced use cases.
+* StyleIt is built for study purposes.
 * Undo/Redo will come in the future

-### Why I created StyleIt ?
-Before i was created StyleIt, I tried a lot of the other rich text libraries out there, and i had very bad hacky things to get the user experience exacly like i want.

 ## DEMO ##